Last Updated on by Jeremy

 For just about every task for which you would want a plug-in, there is likely a free option out there that will work for your needs.
 The downside is that one of the two above categories may be lacking such that at some point in time you want to upgrade.

-On Living the Dream we have a few premium plug-ins that we paid for:
+On Living the Dream we have a few premium plug-ins that we paid for that you may want to consider from the start:

 Generally speaking, I try to avoid any premium service that has a subscription cost and will look for one-time payment alternatives whenever I can.
 The problem that I'm running into now is that a few plug-ins I'm looking at purchasing in the future come in at the $200 mark, a 10x increase over some of the basic plug-ins we already installed.
 That is a threshold I have not been able to commit to just yet and do not think beginners should, either.